 Way back in 2013 we reviewed the original Ultimate Ears Boom bluetooth speaker, and since then, Ultimate Ears (UE) have continued to innovate and become a dominant force in the Bluetooth speaker market.

 The Wonderboom is just one of several speakers in the UE range.
 Marketed as a “virtually indestructible” compact Bluetooth speaker, I put one through its paces to see what it’s really made of.
-Watch our video review below, or read on to see what we thought, and enter our Wonderboom giveaway courtesy of Ultimate Ears.
+Watch our video review below, or read on to see what we thought.

 Measuring 103 x 92.5mm, the Wonderboom looks less like a speaker, and more like a military ordnance.
 The mixture of fabric and rubber provide a nice contrast, and a small but strong fabric loop at the top is provided for easy hanging.